A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Results

-\textbf{Reducing $ThrV$ enhances the control by \ourTool but adversely impacts both the inference time and the linguistic quality of the output from LLMs.} Table~\ref{tab:impactOfThrv} illustrates the effect of $ThrV$ (i.e., the similarity threshold to valid a candidate) on \ourTool across both tasks.
-As $ThrV$ rises, PPL decreases and inference time decreases for detoxification and copyright.
-However, increasing $ThrV$ leads to a higher toxic score and longer Longest Common Subsequences (LCS), thereby indicating weaker safeguard of \ourTool.
-This outcome is expected since we use the $ThrV$ to determine the validity of a candidate.
-With a bigger $ThrV$, more invalid candidates would pass the safety net and weaker safeguard will be provided. $ThrV$ offers a trade-off between the effectiveness and efficiency of \ourTool.
+Based on our hyper-parameter analysis, the impact of each hyper-parameter is predictable and consistent across tasks and models.
+Reducing $ThrV$ enhances the control by \ourTool but adversely impacts both the inference time and the linguistic quality of the output from LLMs as shown in Figure~\ref{fig:ThrV_impact}. $ThrV$ offers a trade-off between the effectiveness and efficiency of \ourTool.
 When we attempted to set $ThrV$ to 0.1 and 0.2, we encountered failures in generating results.
 This occurred because setting $ThrV$ too low resulted in nearly all candidates being deemed invalid, causing \ourTool to endlessly search for valid candidates.
-Through our analysis, we determined that setting $ThrV$ to 0.3 achieves a balanced compromise between effectiveness and efficiency.
+We observe a similar trend in $\lambda$.
+See more details in Appendix~\ref{sec:hyperparameters}.
+In summary, \ourTool provides tunable parameters that allow practitioners to balance the effectiveness and efficiency of \ourTool as they need.
+In practice, users can start from strong control by setting small $ThrV$ to 0.3 and small $\lambda$ to 100 by default, which has been demonstrated its balance in strong control while maintain comparable output linguistic quality as natural output.